 - Try on shoes with the socks you will wear when running.

 - If you use an orthotic, bring that to the store when you try on shoes as well.

 - Have your feet measured standing up and fit your shoes to the larger of your two feet.
 Shoes that are too short can result in ingrown toenails and other foot problems.

 - Be sure there is enough room in the toe box for your toes to wiggle and about a half inch between your toes and the end of the shoe.

 - Run your hand all over and inside the shoes to feel for any seams or catches that might irritate your foot.

-- Consider buying two pairs and rotating your wear to give each pair time to breath between runs and extend the life of each pair.
+- Consider buying two pairs and rotating your wear to give each pair time to breath between runs and extend the life of each pair and prevent toenail fungus.